-Seahawks betting on Chris Carson to fix costly mistakes — not that they have much choice
+Seahawks counting on Chris Carson to fix costly mistakes — not that they have much choice

 It hasn’t happened yet.
 Carson does have 10 catches (half his 2018 total) for 59 yards and a receiving touchdown.
 But through three games, the Seahawks running attack has been a shadow of last year’s efficiency.
 You can blame the backs, or the offensive line, or the circumstances of the games, but they are 15th in the NFL in rushing at 110.7 yards per game, compared to their league-best 160 yards per game last season.
 Their per-carry average of 4.0 ranks 21st.
 Last year, they were fifth at 4.8 yards.
 Without a dominant running attack, Carroll’s offensive master plan begins to unravel.

 Carson has 159 yards on 45 carries, a 3.5 average, down from 4.7 last year.
-On a key fourth-and-1 in the fourth quarter Sunday, on the next Seattle possession after his fumble — a situation he critically converted against Pittsburgh a week ago — Carson lost a yard.
+On a key fourth-and-one in the fourth quarter Sunday, on the next Seattle possession after his fumble — a situation he critically converted against Pittsburgh a week ago — Carson lost a yard.

 The Seahawks need a revival of the vintage Carson in order to thrive.
 And now he has to get the fumbles out of his head.
-That is especially hard to do now that it is in the heads of his opponents — as in, they see Carson as vulnerable and will redouble their efforts to poke the ball lose.
+That is especially hard to do now that it is in the heads of his opponents — as in, they see Carson as vulnerable and will redouble their efforts to poke the ball loose.

 “If you see somebody fumble, of course they’re going to go after it,’’ Carson said after the game.